 Skip to main content

-Of course, camp, for me, became a huge part of my life and my vocation.
-But it wasn’t what I was planning for.
-I never thought at that stage of my life I would be at camp 30 years later.
+I did come back, and camp became a huge part of my life and my vocation.
+It wasn't until years later when I was nearly graduating college when I thought maybe I would be able to do camp as my job.
+I often wonder what my younger self would have thought about the idea of me still being at camp 30 years later.
 How fitting then, that Olivia (who is in charge of the SK program) chose to play the song “If I Could Talk to a Younger Me” by Bela Fleck and Abigail Washburn as a part of her closing Vespers reflection for the SKs on a night 30 years removed from that young version of Jason I was reflecting on.

 It’s a song that has always really connected with me, written by two incredible musicians.
 One where every aspect of the music and lyrics build together to convey the message.
 Abigail and Bela play two very different styles of banjo, which could represent a younger and older version of oneself, different, but part of a whole.
 Abigail’s vocals, shared below, speak to the desire we all have when thinking about our younger selves.
 That we could reach out, tell them it’s ok, that they can face the hardships of this world, and the love and joy of life is worth every moment.
 I have reflected a lot on the fourth verse of the song, because especially right now, it is one the world needs.